AngelKhos/Inception/README.md

 Bind mounts are directories on the host's machine that are directly mounted into the container file system.
 They are accessible and modifiable by the host's user.

-The project requires bind mounts placed inside `/home/$USER/data` for file visibility on the VM.
+The project requires named Docker volumes with drivers configured to be pointing to `/home/$USER/data` for file visibility on the VM.

 ## Instructions